 Who can certify documents?

-Documents submitted within Australia: Monash staff member, solicitor, pharmacist, justice of the peace, public notary, member of the police force, registered medical practitioner (MBBS), registered dentist, veterinary practitioner, principal in the state government teaching service, bank manager, member of Chartered Accountants Australia and New Zealand, member of the CPA Australia, member of the Institute of Public Accountants, minister of religion (not a civil celebrant), Australian lawyer or Monash University registered agent.
+Documents submitted within Australia: Solicitor, pharmacist, justice of the peace, public notary, member of the police force, registered medical practitioner (MBBS), registered dentist, veterinary practitioner, principal in the state government teaching service, bank manager, member of Chartered Accountants Australia and New Zealand, member of the CPA Australia, member of the Institute of Public Accountants, minister of religion (not a civil celebrant) or Australian lawyer

 Please note that a postal manager or independent/catholic school principal are not authorised to certify documents.